 The Company's strong operational and financial performance is highlighted by another year of improved revenue and profit generation.
-The Board continues to anticipate a substantial increase in revenues once the additional gas supplies commence under the new FDP approval for SSF and SSG.
+The Board continues to anticipate a substantial increase in revenues once the additional gas supplies commence through the new pipeline.

 The Board would like to thank their employees, shareholders, bankers and all other stakeholders for their loyalty.
 The management will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
 India is making all efforts to increase the domestic production of gas thereby reducing dependence on imported energy.